nevermined-io/app_docs/docs/libraries/04-discover-plan-agents.md

 # How discover agents or plans?

 With the Payments Library, Subscribers can search for Agents or Plans that are available in the Nevermined ecosystem.
+Currently we are supporting the search of Plans by text in the DDO.
+This is useful when you want to find a Plan that is related to a specific topic or service.
+More search options will be available in the future.

 ## Searching a Plan